Ren-Mingyang/Ren-Mingyang.github.io/_pages/about.md

   - /about.html
 ---

-I currently work in Department of Statistics, The Chinese University of Hong Kong as a postdoctoral fellow.
-I received my Ph.D degree in Statistics at University of Chinese Academy of Sciences in 2022.
-Prior to UCAS, I obtained my bachelor’s degree in Mathematics at Wuhan University in 2017.
+Postdoctoral Fellow, Department of Statistics, The Chinese University of Hong Kong.

 ## Educations
 - Sep.
 2017 - Jul.
 2022,  Ph.D. in *Mathematical Statistics*